A defiant Cuomo derides investigation that led to his resignation as a ‘political firecracker’ in farewell speech

-But, he said, “prolonging this situation could only cause governmental paralysis and that is not an option for you and not an option for the state, especially now.”
+But, he said, “prolonging this situation could only cause governmental paralysis, and that is not an option for you and not an option for the state, especially now.”

+The governor’s taped valedictory, congratulatory speech did not specifically mention the women who have accused him of sexual harassment and the various county prosecutors now probing his conduct.
+He also did not address a variety of other federal and state investigations — including probes into how his administration handled nursing homes during the pandemic, whether state resources were used in the writing of his book about the crisis and how his administration provided preferential coronavirus tests for his relatives when they were scarce.

 Cuomo announced plans to resign on Aug.
-10 in an effort to head off a looming impeachment effort in the state Assembly that was triggered by an investigation overseen by New York Attorney General Letitia James.
-The probe found that he also oversaw an unlawful attempt to exact retribution against one of his accusers.
+10 in an effort to head off a looming impeachment effort in the state Assembly that was triggered by an inquiry overseen by New York Attorney General Letitia James.
+The investigation found that he also oversaw an unlawful attempt to exact retribution against one of his accusers.

+It was a surreal final day of the Cuomo era before his expected departure at 11:59 p.m.
+Monday.
+Many of his staffers had cleared out, while others waited in limbo to see whether they would be hired by incoming Gov. Kathy Hochul (D).

+Cuomo’s aides spent part of the day trying to rebut a report in the Albany Times Union that he had left his dog Captain after moving out of the governor’s mansion.
+A Cuomo spokesman disputed that, saying the governor was only seeking temporary dog care while he heads out on a planned vacation.

+After announcing his resignation, Cuomo said he would serve two final weeks to assure a smooth transition.
+He has barely been seen in public or private since then.
+Movers were spotted by the New York Post over the weekend taking his possessions to the home of his sister, Maria Cuomo Cole, and her husband, the fashion designer Kenneth Cole.

-Ahead of the address, which Cuomo also used to tick off accomplishments of his three terms, a statement was issued by his top aide, Melissa DeRosa, claiming that Cuomo would not seek political office again.
+Ahead of his address Monday, which Cuomo also used to tick off accomplishments of his three terms, his top aide, Melissa DeRosa, issued a statement saying that Cuomo would not seek political office again.

 “He looks forward to spending time with his family and has a lot of fishing to catch up on,” DeRosa said.
 “He is exploring a number of options, but has no interest in running for office again.”

+DeRosa had resigned herself earlier this month, after the attorney general’s report mentioned her 187 times and showed her behind some of the administration’s most questionable decisions, including releasing the personnel file of an accuser in a bid to silence her.
+But she later decided to stay with Cuomo as he finished his term and has posted positive messages online about the governor since.

+Cuomo report spotlights role of top aide Melissa DeRosa in trying to contain sexual harassment crisis

-Cuomo will be replaced at midnight by Lt.
-Gov. Kathy Hochul (D), who will be New York’s first female governor and will serve out the rest of Cuomo’s term until the next election in November 2022.
+Cuomo will be replaced at midnight by Hochul, the lieutenant governor, who will be New York’s first female governor and will serve out the rest of Cuomo’s term until the next election in November 2022.
+Hochul named some of her top officials on Monday, including a replacement for DeRosa, but has not yet picked a lieutenant governor to replace herself.

-In his remarks, Cuomo said he thinks Hochul “will step up to the challenge,” but he took a not-so-thinly-veiled swipe at outgoing New York Mayor Bill de Blasio (D), with whom he frequently feuded.
+In his remarks, Cuomo said he thinks Hochul “will step up to the challenge,” but he took a not so thinly veiled swipe at outgoing New York Mayor Bill de Blasio (D) in the final seconds of his last speech as governor.
+Cuomo advisers have said he is fixated on the feud, which has manifested itself in dozens of topics, including the response to the coronavirus.

 “Eric Adams will be the next mayor of New York City,” Cuomo said, referring to the Democratic nominee in the November election.
 “I think you’ll bring a new philosophy and competence to the position which can give New York City residents hope for the future.”